nielsproest/ReactDex/README.md

+## What is this project
+This project is an attempt to revive the old MangaDex layout using ReactJS.\
+It uses the MangaDex API to retrieve data, and is designed as a single page application.\
+You can try the latest build at: https://kanyehub.com/ .\
+WARNING: This project is unfinished, and may be unstable, so try it at your own risk.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Production build

-Can be found at https://kanyehub.com/
-WARNING: This is not finished code, and may be unstable

 ## Available Scripts